jvatic/javascript-style-guide/README.md

 - Use single tabs for indentation

-- Variables should be lowerCamelCase except for CONSTANTS and CtorFunctions
+- Variables should be lowerCamelCase except for CONSTANTS, CtorFunctions, and GlobalObjects

 - Temporary variables should be prefixed with a double underscore